 If you’re looking to invest in a permanent ventilation solution, then installing a home ventilation system will benefit you and your family.

-The HRV Next Generation is the #1 selling home ventilation system NZ-wide and works using a positive pressure ventilation system.
-This process takes the air from your home’s roof space, draws it through HRV’s nano-fibre filtration technology, and dispenses it through the entire house.
+The HRV Next Generation is a positive pressure ventilation system.
+This process takes the air from your home’s roof space, draws it through HRV’s nano-fibre filtration technology, and dispenses it through the house.
 This cycle forces the stagnant air out of your home and pushes fresh and filtered air to replace it.
 Because of this, homes tend to be less damp and easier to heat, providing a comfortable space for your family to enjoy.

 There are also a number of add-on options to customise your ventilation system to fit your home environment best.
 The Heat Transfer Kit is the perfect solution for those who want to maintain an even temperature right throughout their homes.
 By taking excess heat produced by large heat sources, the kit transfers that warm air through a series of insulated vents, expelling it into cooler areas of your house.
 This is a great solution for the southern side of homes, or colder back bedrooms; it’s easily installed onto your ventilation system as the perfect accompaniment for the cooler months.